 Welcome to our Birch Class page.
 We are a hard working class, who are all enthusiastic learners.
 You can find us across the courtyard area from Reception, next to Maple Class.

 In Year 4 Miss Ramsay is our class teacher.
-When she has release time on Monday afternoons, Mrs Millard teaches us Religious Education.
+When she has release time on Thursday afternoons, Mrs Millard teaches us Religious Education.

-Please be aware that our Indoor P.E is on Wednesday and our Outdoor P.E is on Thursday.
+Please be aware that our Indoor P.E is on Wednesday and our Outdoor P.E is on Tuesday.

 Year 4 children are expected to continue to develop their independent working behaviours and become more responsible for their own learning.

-Spellings are given out by Mrs Millard every Monday and tested the following week.
+Spellings are given out by Mrs Millard every Thursday and tested the following week.
 Children are given two copies of the spelling list: one to keep in their tray, to practise during quiet moments in the school day, and another set to take home.

 There are so many ways to support your child's success.
 Regular reading with your child is important.
 Please spend some time discussing the text with them.
 For fiction texts, discuss the genre, plot, characters, endings, language used etc. For non-fiction texts, discuss the type of text, its purpose, audience and structure.